vish6760/ironic-image-builder/README.md

 | `package-installs.yaml` | Defines required packages for the image |
 | `pkg-map`           | Maps packages across different distributions |

-## ð Use a Local PyPI Mirror for Python Packages
+## 🛠️ Use a Local PyPI Mirror for Python Packages

 Instead of fetching packages from `pypi.org`, use a local **PyPI mirror**.